ponylang/rfcs/text/0000-type-case-in-match.md

 Creating a separate kind of expression that only matches on type is another alternative.
 This would be akin to Go's *type switch* statement, though I don't think that's as desirable as this.

-If this is not implemented, we will continue to use an ancillary variable to capture a match on type.
+If this is not implemented, we will continue to use an ancillary variable to match by type.

 # Unresolved questions

 Does this conflict in any way with *case functions*?

 Should the syntax be extended to matching on tuples, such as `| (as String, 3) => " three"`?

-This introduces `as` before the [As Operator](http://tutorial.ponylang.org/pattern-matching/as.html) section of the tutorial.
-Will that be an issue?

 Would this syntax potentially give us the ability to use an `iso` reference in a `match` without needing to consume it, assuming all the cases of the `match` were type cases?